 The foundation of Baden-Württemberg In South-West Germany, the US and France had structured their occupation zones into three states during the occupation period.
 In the US zone, the new state of Württemberg-Baden unified the northern parts of the two historical states of Baden and Württemberg.
-In the French zone, the southern parts of these historical states became part of the new states of Baden and Württembergmany and find no differences between refugees and the local population in the pre-WWII age structure, education, employment and occupational status, and house ownership.
-The only difference is that a larger share of refugees was employed in the agricultural sector before WWII.
-Peters (2021) reports very similar findings.
-Based on survey data from 1982 and 1990, Schmidt (1997) shows that education, employment, industry structure, and earnings of refugees and locals remained similar in later periods.
+In the French zone, the southern parts of these historical states became part of the new states of Baden and Württemberg-Hohenzollern (Matz, 2003).
+All three South-West German states joined the Federal Republic of Germany in 1949.
+There had been discussion, promoted by the Western Allies, on how to restructure the South-West German states since 1948 (Matz, 2003).
+It took, employment, industry structure, and earnings of refugees and locals remained similar in later periods.

-12For instance, Literature Nobel laureate Günter Grass, himself a refugee, describes the hostility faced by refugees in Grass (2007).
+$^{^{12}}$ For instance, Literature Nobel laureate Günter Grass, himself a refugee, describes the hostility faced by refugees in Grass (2007).

 $^{^{13}}$ Housing scarcity was the product of the large number of refugees and war destruction.
 In many cases, the occupying powers forced locals to host refugees.
-Using census data from 1950 for counties along the 1945-1949 occupation-zone border in South-West Germany, we find that 65% of refugees lived as subtenants, about 8% lived in emergency shelters or camps, and 27% lived in normal housing.
+Using census data from 1950 for counties along the 1945-1949 occupation-zone border in South-West Germany, we find that 65% of refugees lived as subtenants, about 8 % lived in emergency shelters or camps, and 27% lived in normal housing.